top of page

 The action leading to his death

-In a letter to his brother James, Captain R H Johnson wrote: ‘It is with great regret that I have to announce to you that your brother, Bombdr Ashwood, has been killed.
+In a letter to his brother James, Captain R H Johnson wrote: ‘It is with great regret that I have to announce to you that your brother, Bombardier Ashwood, has been killed.
 A bomb, dropped from a hostile aeroplane, fell in the camp and unfortunately claimed your brother as one of its victims; mercifully, death was instantaneous.
 Your brother was a very valuable NCO, and we shall feel his loss acutely.
 Please accept our deep sympathy in your loss.’

 Medals Awarded: